junecastillote/Ms365UsageReport/README.md

 - *Mail.Send*

-Once you're done selecting the permissions, click on the **Add permissions*- button.
+Once you're done selecting the permissions, click on the **Add permissions** button.

 Next, you have two options as to how your application can get authorization.
 Using a [Client Secret](#option-1-adding-a-client-secret) or a [Self-Signed Certificate](#option-2-adding-a-self-signed-certificate).